hollowdll/hakjdb/docs/kvdb-cli.md

 # Configuration file

-All configurations are saved to a configuration file and can be changed there. kvdb-cli creates this file with default configurations if it doesn't exist.
+Configurations are saved to a configuration file and can be changed there. kvdb-cli creates this file with default configurations if it doesn't exist.
 The name of the configuration file is `.kvdb-cli.json`.

 # Usage